UACAC/genai_poc/README.md

-# JITC Gen AI Validation Tool
+# Gen AI Application

-This project is to provide a validation suite in which inteoperability of systems is evaluated.
+This Gen AI application allows us to provide research on Gen AI ,RAG, CAG, and other explainable AI aspects.

-The goal is to receive messages and validate that the messages are in accordance with the standards such as IEEE 802.11 or MIL-STD
+This contains a chatbot, vector database in chromadb, and a postgres db.
+We have also incorporated redis cache.
 # Set Up

 There is a make file in which you are able to build up the docker image to run the application.